Dr. Robina Boehnke, Chartered Counselling Psychologist

 How I will work with you

-The resource-oriented approach combines techniques and tools from other therapeutic models, mainly from solution-focused brief therapy and systemic therapy.
-I also use techniques and tools from other approaches when I feel that you would benefit, for example from cognitive-behavioural therapy.
-All those approaches are evidence-based, meaning that research has shown that they are effective in treating a range of different issues, from mental health problems to relationship issues.
+My resource-oriented approach combines techniques and tools from other therapeutic models, mainly from solution-focused brief therapy, cognitive behavioural therapy, mindfulness and hypnotherapy.
+All those approaches are evidence-based, meaning that research has shown that they are effective in treating a range of different issues and are particularly useful in overcoming anxiety and depression.

 How long will it take?

 Regardless of what it is you want help with, the resource-oriented approach focuses on 'doing' and 'taking action', as much as the 'talking' part that counselling is traditionally associated with.
-Counselling following this approach takes between six and twelve sessions for most people.
-I recommend 80-minute sessions every two to four weeks instead of the usual weekly hour-long sessions.
+Counselling following this approach takes between 6 and 12 sessions for most people.
+I recommend 60-minute sessions every two to four weeks.
 This allows us to properly reflect on what has happened in-between sessions, work on creating solutions and practice new ways of thinking and doing things, as well as plan what you can do until the next session and how I can support you.

-The length of sessions, the space between them, as well as the number can be adapted according to your needs and wishes.
+The space between sessions, as well as the number can be adapted according to your needs and wishes.
 Some clients prefer meeting more regularly at the beginning of the process and spacing it out more at the end, but this is completely up to you.
-Depending on your preferences and circumstances, I offer in-between session support in the form of emails and texts and we can also do some sessions online via Skype or Facetime.
+Depending on your preferences and circumstances, I offer in-between session support in the form of emails, phone calls and texts and we can also do some sessions online via Skype or Facetime.

 Other services I offer

-Besides counselling, I also offer coaching and currently run stress management courses.
-You can find out more about these services on my website.
+Besides counselling, I also offer coaching and use quite a few of those tools in my counselling practice, as well.
+You can find out more about coaching on my website.